sencha-dev/powkit/README.md

   - Cuckoo Cycle is built specifically for Aeternity.
 There is a modification of the `sipnode` function in the current version of tromp's cuckoo algorithms that Aeternity does not use (a Nicehash dev gives more details [here](https://forum.aeternity.com/t/support-aeternity-stratum-implementation/3140/6)).
 It wouldn't be hard to implement other Cuckoo Cycle algorithms (cuckatoo, cuckaroo), there just isn't really a need at this point since Grin is fairly annoying.
 BlockCypher implements the other algorithms [here](https://github.com/blockcypher/libgrin/tree/master/core/pow).
-  - All non-DAG algorithms are less organized than I would like, they'll probably be overhauled at some point for a more coherent general standard.
+  - Since ZelHash is such a minor Equihash variant, it is treated as just "twisted Equihash" (in `equihash/`).
   - All testing is done on linux, windows support is hazy at best.
   - The library assumes the host architecture is little-endian, I'm fairly confident big-endian architectures will not function properly.
   - The base ProgPow implementation ("ProgPow094") exists in the `internal/progpow` package.
-  - One day I'll implement BeamHashIII, it is just a slight modification of Equihash (I think 150_5?).
-Other than that, no other algorithms are planned - there is a [cryptonight](https://github.com/Equim-chan/cryptonight) and a [randomx](https://git.dero.io/DERO_Foundation/RandomX) implementation in Go, though these aren't really of interest.
-  Of course, this can change if new algorithms become popular.
+  - As of now, the only other algorithms that are on the list of "maybes" are: [cryptonight](https://github.com/Equim-chan/cryptonight), [randomx](https://git.dero.io/DERO_Foundation/RandomX), X25X, and the full cuckoo suite (cuckatoo, cuckaroo).

 # Roadmap